Bob Colacello

 BC

-I was so thrilled it was what I was doing, I probably had the most swollen head of any 22-or 23-year-old in New York.
-I was a hot shot.
-Interview was very small, but it was Andy Warhol’s magazine.
-And when disco got really big with Le Jardin in ‘54, if Andy went to a club, he paid the club.
-So, if I came with as the editor of Andy Warhol’s magazine, I was an it-guy.
-In my twenties!
+I was thrilled.
+I probably had the most swollen head of any 22- or 23-year-old in New York.
+Interview was small, but it was Andy Warhol’s magazine.
+When disco got big with Le Jardin in ’54, if Andy went to a club, they paid him to be there.
+If I came along as the editor of Andy’s magazine, I was an it-guy—in my twenties.
 [Laughs.]

 EO